Reading Time: 7 minutes read

 - When signing into your Apple account on a public device or a device that isn’t yours, log out from your account when finished.

-Google Photos Safety
+Is Google Photos Safe?

 The only way people can see your Google Photos is to share them using the sharing features provided by Google Photos.
 Only backed-up pictures can be shared.
-If the backup feature is off and you share a photo, it will be uploaded to Google Photos first.
+If the backup feature is turned off and you share a photo, it will be uploaded to Google Photos first.

 - Share with other Google Photos users.